GitRep77/ImageTrimmer/README.md

 ## Features

 - Automatically finds the first image in the script's directory.
-- Trims the image to user-defined dimensions.
+- Trims the image to user-defined dimensions and allows specification of trimming direction (e.g., top, bottom, left, right, or combinations).
 - Outputs the trimmed image as "Trimmed.png".
 - Easy to use, even for those with minimal Python experience.